ArianARIAPA/ez-infer/README.md

 # ez-infer
-A universal wrapper for the mainstream Deep Learning backends.
+A universal wrapper for the mainstream Python deep learning backends.